Parenting during exams…A parent’s survival guide!

 With school finishing and study breaks beginning, Year 12s experience a variety of emotions, including excitement and anticipation.
 Some kids may not cope well with the freedom of self-directed study time at home.
 They will need you to continue to set realistic boundaries regarding socialising and the like.

-Just because your child is 18 doesn’t mean that they always know what’s in their best interests.
+Just because your child is 17 or 18 doesn’t mean they always know what’s in their best interests.
 Young adults benefit from clear and realistic parental expectations.
 We need to try to remember to be parents, rather than best friends, with our children…hopefully, they will thank us in a decade or so!